cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 ### Checking Status of a micro BOSH deploy ###

-The status command will show the persisted state for a given micro BOSH instance.
+The status command will show the persisted state for a given micro BOSH instance

 		% bosh micro status
 		Stemcell CID   sc-f2430bf9-666d-4034-9028-abf9040f0edf